zalando/skipper/dataclients/kubernetes/crd.md

 **Goals:**

 - more DRY object than ingress (hosts and backends separated from path rules)
+- avoid defining unrelated route groups in the same specification object
 - better support for skipper specific features
 - orchestrate traffic switching for a full set of routes (RouteGroup) without redundant configuration